 Campus-based cybersecurity certificate programs in Florida

-The big schools watch out for are the University of West Florida, which offers two certificates, as well as the University of Florida and Valencia College, who also offer a pair.
-About half of the offered certificates are in cybersecurity by itself while the others are either in computer forensics or more generalized topics like intelligence analysis or hardware security.
+The big schools to focus on are the University of West Florida, which offers two certificates, as well as the University of Florida and Valencia College, which also offer a pair.
+About half of the offered certificates are in cybersecurity by themselves while the others are either in computer forensics or more generalized topics like intelligence analysis or hardware security.

 The University of Florida’s certificate program may be a good choice for current cybersecurity professionals due to the presence of the FICS, described above.

-A single certificate offered by the University of West Florida is an information security management, making it a viable option for future cybersecurity professionals who want to eventually administrate.
+A single certificate offered by the University of West Florida is in information security management, making it a viable option for future cybersecurity professionals who want to eventually administrate.